 - "White Collar Litigation's Attendant Insurance Issues," Law360, March 26, 2012

 - United States Court of Appeals, Second and Ninth Circuits

-- United States District Court, Central and Northern Districts of California
+- United States District Court, Northern, Central and Southern Districts of California

 - United States District Court, Southern District of New York